DevExpress/devextreme-documentation/api-reference/10 UI Components/dxSparkline/1 Configuration/type.md

 Determines the type of a sparkline.

 ---
 The sparkline type determines how data is visualized.
-The following list shows options that are available for different types of  **Sparklines**:
+The following list shows properties that are available for different types of  **Sparklines**:

 - **All types**: